blackducksoftware/synopsys-detect/documentation/src/main/markdown/runningdetect/threatintelscan.md

 1. The file for scanning is uploaded to [blackduck_product_name] Storage service by [company_name] [solution_name].
 1. Once uploaded, [threat_intel] service takes the file from Storage service and downloads it to its own container.
 1. The [threat_intel] service invokes [threat_intel] tools to extract any archived files and generate file hashes.
-1. [threat_intel] is sent the SHA-1 hash of the uploaded file, along with hashes, and their size in bytes, of files extracted from any archives.
+1. [threat_intel] sends the SHA-1 hash of the uploaded file, along with hashes, and their size in bytes, of files extracted from any archives.
 1. Once complete, a report in JSON format is sent back to [threat_intel] service, which is then forwarded to [blackduck_product_name] Scan service.
 This report is saved in the [blackduck_product_name] database.
 <note type="note">The scanned file is removed from Storage service when the scan completes, and [threat_intel] service does not persist any data for this file.</note>